-Fine Gael vs Fianna Fáil: what’s the difference?
+Fine Gael, Fianna Fáil and Sinn Féin: what’s the difference?

-Learn more about the two biggest parties in Irish politics
+Learn more about three of the biggest parties in Irish politics.

 Where did these parties come from?

-To understand where these two parties came from, you have to look back to the politics of the Civil War in the 1920s.
-After the Irish War of Independence, the leaders of the independence movement signed an agreement with Britain, known as the Anglo-Irish Treaty, that would allow Ireland to form its own government, but still remaining a part of the British Empire with the British King as the head of state.
+To understand where these three parties came from, you have to look back to the politics of the Civil War in Ireland in the 1920s.
+After the Irish War of Independence, the leaders of the independence movement signed an agreement with Britain, known as the Anglo-Irish Treaty, that would allow Ireland to form its own government, but still remain a part of the British Empire with the British King as the head of state.

 Those who supported this agreement would become Fine Gael, while those who wanted to continue the fight for an Irish Republic and to remove Ireland completely from the British Empire, formed Fianna Fáil.
 Though Ireland eventually did become a Republic in 1949, the two parties continue to exist.

-Similarities and differences between Fianna Fáil and Fine Gael
+Similarities and differences between Fianna Fáil, Fine Gael and Sinn Féin

-It can be hard to pin down exactly what separates the two parties in politics right now.
-Both Fianna Fáil and Fine Gael have seen their policies change over time, along with the differences between them.
+It can be hard to pin down exactly what separates Fianna Fáil and Fine Gael right now.
+Both parties have seen their policies change over time, along with the differences between them.

 Similarities

-The parties agree on some of the big issues facing Irish society today.
+The parties, particularly Fianna Fáil and Fine Gael, agree on some of the issues facing Irish society today.

-- Both support keeping Ireland’s corporation tax low so that companies from overseas will want to move here in order to pay less tax
+- Both Fine Gael and Fianna Fáil support keeping Ireland’s corporation tax low so that companies from overseas will want to move here in order to pay less tax

-- Both are on the centre-right of politics, meaning they support business-friendly policies
+- Both Fine Gael and Fianna Fáil are on the centre or centre-right of politics, meaning they generally support moderate or “business-friendly” policies

 Differences

-However, it is possible to find some general points of difference between these two parties.
+It is possible to find some general points of difference between these three parties.

-- Fianna Fáil generally want to spend more on areas like health, housing and social welfare than Fine Gael
+- Sinn Féin generally want to spend more on areas like health, housing and social welfare than Fianna Fáil and Fine Gael

-- Fine Gael tends to be more liberal on social issues, for example, most Fine Gael TDs supported the Yes side in the referendum to repeal the Eighth Amendment, while most Fianna Fáil TDs called for a No vote
+- Fine Gael and Sinn Féin tend to be more liberal on social issues, for example, most Fine Gael and Sinn Féin TDs supported the Yes side in the referendum to repeal the Eighth Amendment (which legalised abortion in Ireland) while most Fianna Fáil TDs called for a No vote

 Are these my only options?

-While Fine Gael and Fianna Fáil are usually the two most popular parties in politics in Ireland, voters have a much wider range of choices.
-Parties like Sinn Féin, the Labour Party, the Greens, Solidarity, People Before Profit and the Social Democrats all offer alternatives to the “big two”, and it’s up to each individual voter to decide which (if any) of the existing parties deserve their support.
+While Fine Gael, Fianna Fáil and Sinn Féin are usually the three most popular parties in politics in Ireland, voters have a much wider range of choices.
+Parties like the Labour Party, the Greens, Solidarity-People Before Profit and the Social Democrats all offer alternatives, and it’s up to each individual voter to decide which (if any) of the existing parties deserve their support.

 Need more information, advice or guidance?